Hamburger

 The registration of a design attributes to its owner the right to use it and to prevent others from using or exploiting it in any manner without their consent.
 Private and didactic use are allowed.

-Some less extensive forms of protection are granted to unregistered EU designs (eg, the right to prevent third parties from using the design is limited to cases in which the latter are aware of the existence of that design).
+Some less extensive forms of protection are granted to unregistered EU designs (eg, the right to prevent 3rd parties from using the design is limited to cases in which the latter are aware of the existence of that design).

 Japan